Shortcuts to Adiabaticity for the Quantum Rabi Model: Efficient Generation of Giant Entangled cat States via Parametric Amplification

-\textit{Conclusion.}---We have investigated how to simulate the STA dynamics of a cavity QED system in the strong-coupling regime ($\lambda>\kappa,\gamma$) to prepare a maximally entangled cat state in the lab frame via parametric amplification.
+\textit{Conclusion.}---We have investigated how to simulate the STA dynamics of a cavity QED system in the strong coupling regime ($\lambda>\kappa,\gamma$) to prepare a maximally entangled cat state in the lab frame via parametric amplification.
 A significantly accelerated dynamics ($\sim10$ times faster than its adiabatic counterpart) makes the system much robust against dissipation.
 The target state is prepared in a large-detuned JC model, which is driven by finite-duration parametric pulses.
 Such a setup makes our STA protocol robust against the imperfection of the evolution time.
-Our proposal is feasible in circuit-QED systems, where a transmission line resonator cavity interacts with a superconducting qubit in the JC model \cite{Np6772,Prl105237001,Pr7181,Rmp85623}.
-By attaching a superconducting quantum interference device (SQUID) to the end of the resonator \cite{Rmp841,Prb74224506,Prapplied12064037}, one can realize a two-photon drive (the Josephson parametric amplification process) by modulating in time the flux through the SQUID. \cite{Pra90053833,Prl103147003,Np4929,Apl91083509,Pra82052509,arXiv191204039,Eqt11}.
+Our proposal is feasible in circuit QED systems, where a transmission line resonator cavity interacts with a superconducting qubit in the JC model \cite{Np6772,Prl105237001,Pr7181,Rmp85623}.
+By attaching a superconducting quantum interference device (SQUID) to the end of the resonator \cite{Rmp841,Prb74224506,Prapplied12064037}, one can realize a two-photon drive (the Josephson parametric amplification process) by modulating in time the flux through the SQUID. \cite{Nc711338,Pra90053833,Prl103147003,Np4929,Apl91083509,Pra82052509,Eqt11,Nap94853}. {The squeezed vacuum (reservoir) is also produced by Josephson parametric amplifiers, but with a much larger linewidth than that of the cavity \cite{Prb83134501,Eqt11,Apl91083509,Apl107262601,Prapplied11034035,Nat49962,Prx6031004}}.
 This is possibly the first application of the STA protocols for the Rabi model and we hope that our protocol can find wide applications in studying light-matter interactions, specially, for the ultrastrong and deep-strong coupling regimes \cite{Nr119,Rmp91025005}.